 Additional information including reports, observation maps and satellite images, is available from Alberta Environment and Parks at: https://rivers.alberta.ca/.

 Ahead of this year’s breakup and melt season this is what the Town of Peace River has been doing to prepare:

 - Public Works have been busy prefilling sandbags that are being prepositioned downtown.
 In case they are needed they will be accessible quickly.

 - All of our pumps are being checked for condition and function.

-- A new trailer-mounted diesel-powered 8” stormwater trash pump has been ordered this year, with delivery scheduled for the first week of May.
+- A new trailer-mounted diesel-powered 8” stormwater trash pump is ready, if needed.

 - A walkthrough of Pat’s Creek was completed by Town staff in early-March to check on the status and condition of the viaduct.

 - We are continuing to monitor tributaries like Pat’s Creek and the Heart River.